Mazatlan History in English: Information covering pre-Columbian times to the present including |

 The Mazatlan Times was an English language weekly that was first published by American A. D. Jones in 1863.
 The publisher claimed that his newspaper was the only weekly English language publication not only in Mazatlan and Sinaloa, but anywhere in Mexico.

 Icehouse Hill (Cerro Neveria) -- the promontory on your left as you travel from the Golden Zone toward Olas Altas Beach -- got its name at this time when tunnels that honeycomb the hill were used for storage of precious ice imported from San Francisco.

-Mazatlan served as the capitol of Sinaloa from 1859 to 1873, and -- in spite of the economic and political ascendancy of Culiacan in the 20th century -- many consider it to be the true cultural and spiritual capitol of Sinaloa State.
+Mazatlan served as the capital of Sinaloa from 1859 to 1873, and -- in spite of the economic and political ascendancy of Culiacan in the 20th century -- many consider it to be the true cultural and spiritual capital of Sinaloa State.

-But despite being the capitol, mid-1800's Mazatlan history witnessed turbulent times, and the city was once again abandoned to foreign occupiers.
+But despite being the capital, mid-1800s Mazatlan history witnessed turbulent times, and the city was once again abandoned to foreign occupiers.

 During France's Second Empire, under Napoleon III, an attempt was made to establish a protectorate in Mexico, which would have effectively made Mexico a French colony.
 This French attempt to colonize Mexico lasted from 1861 to 1867.

 Variously referred to as the Maximilian Affair, the War French Intervention and the Franco-Mexican War, it was triggered by Mexican President Benito Juarez's suspension of interest payments to foreign creditors in 1861, which angered Britain, France and Spain, holders of most of Mexico's debt.

 Napoleon III chose as his avatar Ferdinand Maximilian Joseph, a member of the Austrian royalty who had been approached in 1859 by representatives of members of the Mexican aristocracy and Catholic church who wanted to re-establish a monarchy in Mexico.